Hello Everyone,

 Denon DCD-900NE - Measurements (Analog out - From CD)

-From now on, I will be consistent with my measurements as I described them on the Onkyo C-733 review.
-So over time, this will help comparing the items I reviewed.
+From now on, I will be consistent with my measurements as I described them in the post “More than we hear”, and as I reported them for the Onkyo C-733 review.
+Over time, this will help comparing the devices I reviewed.

 The Denon DC-900NE outputs 2.402Vrms, that is 1.6dB above the standard 2Vrsm.
-The two channels were matched at 0.01dB (very good).
-The single-ended outputs invert absolute polarity.
+The two channels were perfectly matched, this is rare.
+The single-ended outputs respect absolute polarity.
+Phase is dead flat.

 Let's start with the standard 999.91Hz sine @0dBFS (without dither) from my test CD (RCA out):

-THD+N is limited (and so is the SINAD) the resolution of CD Audio.
+THD+N is limited (and so is the SINAD/ENOB) by the resolution of CD Audio.
 It's the best we can get.

 Same view but at -6dBFS now:

-The Denon is a very quiet CD player, doing even better than the Marantz:
+I guess you saw the Denon is a silent CD player, doing even better than the Marantz:

-We can see only one power supply–related spuria in its output, below -130dB at 50Hz (I live in Switzerland).
-This is nice to see.
+We can't see any power supply–related spuria in its output.
+This is what I like to see.

 Bandwidth measurement (now measured from periodic white noise) shows a significant roll-off at 20kHz (-2dB) starting very early (at 4kHz):